Louvain method: Modularity optimization

 The inspiration for this method of community detection is the optimization of modularity as the algorithm progresses.
-Modularity is a scale value between −0.5 (non-modular clustering) and 1 (fully modular clustering) that measures the relative density of edges inside communities with respect to edges outside communities.
+Modularity is a scale value between −1 (non-modular clustering) and 1 (fully modular clustering) that measures the relative density of edges inside communities with respect to edges outside communities.
 Optimizing this value theoretically results in the best possible grouping of the nodes of a given network.
-But because going through all possible iterations of the nodes into groups is impractical, heuristic algorithms are used.
+But because going through all possible configurations of the nodes into groups is impractical, heuristic algorithms are used.

 In the Louvain Method of community detection, first small communities are found by optimizing modularity locally on all nodes, then each small community is grouped into one node and the first step is repeated.
 The method is similar to the earlier method by Clauset, Newman and Moore that connects communities whose amalgamation produces the largest increase in modularity.
+The Louvain algorithm was shown to correctly identify the community structure when it exists, in particular in the stochastic block model.

-Algorithm
+Algorithm description

+Modularity

 The value to be optimized is modularity, defined as a value in the range $[-1,1]$ that measures the density of links inside communities compared to links between communities.
 For a weighted graph, modularity is defined as: